 - Cinnamon Sticks - Find fresh cinnamon sticks in the spice aisle at your local grocery store.
 They will last for a few months, if kept in a tightly sealed container in your pantry.

 How to Infuse Maple Syrup

-It is quite easy to infuse any flavor into maple syrup using heat.
-Once you try this delicious concoction, you won’t be able to go back to plain maple syrup again.
+It is quite easy to infuse cinnamon flavor into maple syrup using heat.
+Once you try this delicious concoction, you won't be able to go back to the plain stuff again.

 - In a small saucepan over medium heat bring maple syrup to a simmer.

 - Add your ingredients and simmer on medium low for 5-10 minutes, stirring often.

 - Remove from the heat and let it steep for at least 10 minutes.